-Promote the health and safety for students, patients, and the public regarding MRI.
+Promote health and safety for students, patients, and the public regarding MRI.

 Student will never enter MRI suite zone 4 within the medical imaging department without permission from the MRI technologist.
 The radiography program sponsored by Lakeshore Technical College requires all students to complete an MRI screening form verifying they are aware of the dangers associated with the equipment before entering clinical practice 1.
 The students must complete a site-specific MRI screening form again before their rotation within that department.
-Students are required to notify program faculty within 48 hours if there are any changes in screening status.
+Students must notify program faculty within 48 hours of any changes in screening status.